appleijunkie/p2pool-scanner-linx/README.md

-Mooncoin Peer to Peer mining network public node scanner
+linX Peer to Peer mining network public node scanner
 ===============================================

 A simple NodeJS scanner that runs beside p2pool node and scans all IPs stored in addrs file.
 If IP has a public interface, then it is added to the list.
 Users can connect to these nodes to mine on p2pool network without having to setup their own p2pool node.